MicrosoftDocs/well-architected/well-architected/cost-optimization/optimize-data-costs.md

 - *Identify data types:* Categorize data based on its type, such as personal data, financial data, intellectual property, or operational data.
 Understand the sensitivity and criticality of each data type.

 - *Identify access patterns:* Identify the patterns in data access, such as daily, weekly, or monthly usage patterns.
-You should understand latency, file sizes, and data freshness requirements associated with that data.
+You should understand latency, file sizes, and data freshness requirements for that data.

 ### Prioritize data

-Data prioritization is the process of categorizing and assigning importance levels to types of data based on their sensitivity and criticality.
+Data prioritization is the process of categorizing and assigning importance levels to types of data based on sensitivity and criticality.
 Data priority should align with the importance of the environment.
 For example, production data is more important than preproduction data.

 Assess the importance of various types of data to your workload by using these steps: